 “In 14 years, I’ve never been charged by a rhino,” he utters quietly by a bush.

 “This is their territory.
 This is where they live.
 We try to keep them as wild as we can.
 Even though we visit them on a regular basis they are not tame animals.
 They’re still wild and we respect them.
 It’s two-and-a-half tonnes of sudden action; zero to 60 km/h [25 mph] in just a few seconds.
 It can be quite surprising how quickly they get up,” he says, intimating that we’re getting close to a rhino.

 He signals for me to stay put and moves forward.
 He beckons.
 Passing a bush with plasticy olive foliage I see a group of rhinos about 25 metres away, sitting in the shade cast by a tree.
 I resist the urge to let out a howl of pure joy.

 Three subadult males are accompanied by a single female aged about five years old.
 They roam together for mutual protection.
 Females reach sexual maturity at eight years of age.
 Males become adults at 12.

 White rhinos in the bush

 On hearing the rustling we’re making the rhinos stand.
 Two face me.
 They exhibit an air of curiosity rather than menace.

 I note how their horns are rounded.
 Clearly, even youngsters are dehorned as part of the anti-poaching programme.
 Yellow tags dangle in their ears.

 “I think people misread them and misinterpret the animals’ movements.
-They create an agitation to the animal.
+They agitate the animal.
 Then he’ll charge,” says Norman quietly but in a matter-of-fact way.

 “If the animal charges towards you stand still.
 By standing still you’re showing a non-aggressive approach.
 You’re saying, ‘Sorry for disturbing you.
 Forgive me.’
 He’ll run past you.
 He won’t try to put you on the end of his horn,” says my guide while moving gently and speaking softly.